 Besides being a therapist, I’m also a writer and a speaker on parenting, infertility and adoption.
 I have written for Salon.com, Utne, Ode, Brain Child, Huffington Post, Parenting, Yoga Journal, Wondertime, Adoptive Families, Bitch: A Feminist Response to Pop Culture, Kveller.com.
 Disney’s Family.com, CommonsenseMedia.org, Early Childhood NEWS and Greater Good among many others.

-I’ve presented at the Columbus Society for Clinical Social Work and Ohio State Counseling and Consultation; the 2011 Open Adoption Symposium in Richmond, VA; the American Adoption Congress annual conference in both 2008 and 2009; the 2nd International Conference on Adoption and Culture in 2008; the Voices for Ohio’s Children 2015 Healthy Kids Conference; the 2016 and 2018 Ohio Association for the Education of Young Children conference and several times for the All Ohio Counselors Conference.
+I’ve presented at the Columbus Society for Clinical Social Work and Ohio State Counseling and Consultation; the 2011 Open Adoption Symposium in Richmond, VA; the American Adoption Congress annual conference in both 2008 and 2009; the 2nd International Conference on Adoption and Culture in 2008; the Voices for Ohio’s Children 2015 Healthy Kids Conference; the 2016 and 2018 Ohio Association for the Education of Young Children conference and several times for the All Ohio Counselors Conference and for the Central Ohio Counseling Association.

 My husband and I have two children.
 Our oldest is our biological child and is now a full grown actual adult.
 Our youngest is in high school and arrived to our family through an open, transracial adoption.
 Besides forcing my family to listen to show tunes with me, my favorite things to do are read, run (slowly but surely), and go see movies that pass the Bechdel test (and some that don’t).